zhubao315/learn-agentic-ai/01_openai_agents/-01_openrouter/readme.md

 # OpenRouter: A Unified Interface for 50 Free LLMs

 The OpenRouter supports the latest DeepSeek V3 0324 and 50+ other models for free.
+Most of them support the defacto standard OpenAI Chat Completion API.

 https://openrouter.ai/deepseek/deepseek-chat-v3-0324:free